zeruhur/thalassa/Thálassa.md

 - Roll a d20 equal to or under an ability.
 - 1 is always a success, 20 is always a failure.

-**HIT PROTECTION**
+**STAMINA**
-**HP** indicates a PC's ability to avoid getting hurt.
+**STA** indicates a PC's ability to avoid getting hurt.
 It is lost during combat & recovered after a few moment's rest.

 **INVENTORY**
 PCs have 10 inventory slots: four on their body and six in their backpack (which acts as a sleeping bag if emptied).
 Most items take up a one slot, but smaller items can be bundled. **Bulky** items take up two slots and are awkward or difficult to carry.

-Filling all ten item slots reduces a PC to 0 HP.
+Filling all ten item slots reduces a PC to 0 STA.
 PCs cannot carry more than their inventory allows, though carts & horses may provide an increase in slots.

 **DEPRIVATION**
-**Deprived** PCs cannot recover HP.
+**Deprived** PCs cannot recover STA.
 If deprived for more than a day,they add a **Fatigue** to inventory.
 Fatigue occupies one slot and lasts until they can recover in safety.
 This effect is cumulative.

 **HEALING**
-A moment's rest and a swig of water will restore lost HP, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.
+A moment's rest and a swig of water will restore lost STA, but may leave the party vulnerable. **Ability** loss requires a week's rest and the aid of a skilled healer.

 **MAGIC**

 **COMBAT**
-The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's HP.
+The attacker rolls their weapon die and subtracts the target's Armor, then deals the remaining total to their opponent's STA.

-Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
+Before calculating damage to STA, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.

 No one can have more than 3 Armor.